 In collaboration with Sergison Bates Architects, Purcell are leading proposals for repairing and enhancing the buildings’ 1930s and 1960s façades, restoring the historic architecture to its former glory.

-The Peter Jones store inhabits an entire city block comprised of Grade II* and Grade II listed buildings.
-JLP undertook a major programme of refurbishment to the site between 1999 and 2004, and since then limited work has been undertaken to the façades which are now in need of extensive restoration.
+Peter Jones is composed of Grade II* and Grade II 20th Century listed buildings.
+The site was refurbished between 1999 and 2004, but since then limited work has been undertaken and the buildings’ façades are in need of extensive restoration.

 Our proposals aim to restore and enhance the site’s façades, while ensuring Peter Jones continues to remain a leading retail store and a valued piece of London’s architectural heritage.
 The project will provide greater public access to the upper two storeys of the site — including its rooftop — which will enable the department store to attract new audiences.